 The majority of our communications occur electronically and digitally.
 Guests are given pre-voyage and voyage information online.
 Guests are given a digital copy of the photos from the voyage.

 SCIENCE & EDUCATION

-One Ocean Expeditions facilitates world leading oceanographic and marine mammal research, providing more than 120 days per vessel per year of ship time for accredited science projects.
+One Ocean Expeditions facilitates world leading oceanographic and marine mammal research, providing more than 120 days per year of ship time for accredited science projects.

-We are proud to partner with the Coastal Ocean Reserch Institute at Ocean Wise, hosting researchers onboard each summer in the Arctic to conduct water sampling to study the presence of micro plastics in the ocean.
+We are proud to partner with the Coastal Ocean Research Institute at Ocean Wise, hosting researchers onboard each summer in the Arctic to conduct water sampling to study the presence of microplastics in the ocean.
 Commissioned by Fisheries and Oceans Canada, this is a vital research project to inform policy making.
 The research is done onboard alongside our passenger program and provides education on the issues of plastics in our oceans.

 In support of ongoing, nationally accredited science and outreach programs, One Ocean Expeditions’ OneLab is a custom-built laboratory equipped with state-of-the-art equipment, providing an inclusive space for scientists to conduct their work while traveling in isolated coastal areas.
 Analysis of data captured will provide crucial information and allow researchers to develop measures to protect fragile ecosystems and natural habitats worldwide.
 While onboard, researchers also engage with expedition guests, explaining the purpose of their studies and creating ambassadors for the sensitive and remote regions in which we travel.

 One Ocean Expeditions has donated funds equivalent to one million USD to numerous charitable organizations committed to assisting in underfunded health and social programs, ecological awareness and preservation plans, as well as projects dedicated to historical preservation.